-One way communities can ensure that redevelopment projects and new retail centers include locally owned businesses is to negotiate a Community Benefits Agreement (CBA) with the developer that stipulates how much of the project’s retail space must be set aside for local businesses.
+Community groups can also take the lead in seeking set-asides for locally owned businesses in new developments.
+One way to do this is by negotiating a Community Benefits Agreement (CBA) with the developer that outlines how much of a project’s retail space must be set aside for local businesses.

 A CBA is a legally enforceable contract signed by a community group and a developer that provides specific outcomes for the development in return for the community group’s support of the project.
 The benefits achieved with a CBA often range from broad goals to very specific targets.
-A CBA might, for example, specify that the development create a certain number of jobs with a certain level of pay and benefits.
+A CBA might, for example, specify that the development create a certain number of jobs with a certain level of pay and benefits, or that the developer reserve a certain amount of retail space for locally owned, independent businesses.
 The versatile nature of these contracts makes them useful avenues for citizens to ensure projects meet neighborhood standards and needs.

 It is common for CBAs to be negotiated for projects that receive public subsidies, such as tax abatements or tax increment financing, but this does not have to be the case.
 A developer may be willing to enter into a CBA in order to secure a neighborhood group’s support for a special permit or zoning change necessary for the project to proceed, or to avoid a lengthy and uncertain approval process by reaching a compromise with opponents.